 De Markies Mobile Home – Böhtlingk architectuur

-Caravans definitely have their uses but, as a permanent home, they have clear limitations.
-The most obvious is lack of space, which can be especially problematic when the weather isn’t conducive to being outdoors.
+Caravans can make great temporary tiny homes, but they have clear limitations as permanent residences.
+The most obvious is lack of space, which can be especially problematic when the weather isn’t good enough to spend time outdoors.
 Most caravans are a single area adding to the ‘crowding’ effect.
 Most caravans have just one main living area, which can make the space feel very cramped.

-“De Markies” was awarded the Public Prize at the Rotterdam Design Prize 1996 yet strangely, it appears to have never gone into production.
+In any case, it’s a shame that this tiny home design never made it to production, as it would have surely been a popular item.
 With the development of so many new polymers and composites over the last decade, it would appear to us that any technical challenges that may have existed are probably now moot.

 The maximum allowable width and length of a ‘towable’ van in Australia is 2.5 metres by 12.5 metres.
 That’s a significant 31 m2 (337 sq. ft.).
 Now treble that with the ‘De Markies’ design and you have a real home – without a single building or planning permit.